OctopusDeploy/docs/src/pages/docs/tenants/tenant-roles-and-security.md

 ![](/docs/tenants/images/multi-tenant-select-user-role.png "width=500")

-4. Under **{{Members,Add member}}**  and add any user accounts that will form part of this team.
+4. Under **Members ➜ Add member**  and add any user accounts that will form part of this team.

 ### Step 3: Reduce the scope of the team {#step-3-reduce-team-scope}

 After adding the **Tenant project deployer** role, we'll see that Toby has access to all tenants.
 Toby only needs access to the accounts that he's responsible for; Midland Veterinary and Valley Veterinary Clinic.
-To limit Toby to his accounts, click on the **{{elipses,Edit}}**
+To limit Toby to his accounts, click on the **elipses ➜ Edit**

 ![](/docs/tenants/images/edit-tenant-team.png "width=500")